Xeon0312/forecasting_us_election/README.md

 ## Overview

 This repository contains code and data for forecasting the United States 2020 Presidential election.
-It was created by **NAME**.
+It was created by Boyu Cao & Ziyue Yang.
 The purpose of this project is to summarize the results based on the statistical models we built.

 Note that data sets are not included, since the public distribution of those data sets are prohibited; nonetheless, we provided the details below on how to get those data on your own.